Keith Coster: Biography

-Post World War II

 After the war, Coster transferred to the South African Army, and during 1952 attended the Royal Army Staff College at Camberley in England.
 In 1955, he left the South African Permanent Force to join the Army of the Federation of Rhodesia and Nyasaland as a major.

 On the dissolution of the Federation, Coster joined the Rhodesian Army, in which he rose to the rank of lieutenant-general and was appointed as general officer commanding.
 On 25 April 1969 he took the salute at a Rhodesian African Rifles public open day, in Bulawayo.
 He retired from that post in 1972 as a lieutenant-general, having commanded the Rhodesian Army from 1968 to 1972.
 He left for South Africa, serving as a civilian officer with the South African Defence Forces from 1981 to 1985, when he retired after forty-seven years of exemplary public service.